Adhesives

 Most builders have some form of fast acting glue around.
 There are those times when you want to tack something while you prepare Epoxy or delicate items like gluing string to wire.
 CA is in most cases an instant bonding agent.
 It has been found that the better brands are the most reliable and convenient to use.
 We have found that ZAP, found in hobby stores, and provide good service and easy application.
 An accelerator is needed if you want to work fast.
 Most sailors will carry some in their toolkit to the lake.

 Epoxy resin, like the West System, is a more refined resin and is almost clear.
 There is just the hint of amber.
 This is the resin of choice for finishing a balsa deck and undercoating for moisture protection.
 This can be thinned, as you like with MEK.
 Pumps in the cans (sold separately) produce the correct mix for the batch.
-This is high quality resin and is not cheap.
+This is high quality epoxy resin and is not cheap.
 The mix is generally 5:1, so get a smaller amount of hardener.

 The polyurethane glue has been used in the construction of crates, cradles and sail cases.
 It is strong and durable.
 This is excellent for screw attached structures for bonding the parts and preventing loosening or decaying connections.
 It has not been used on decks because it expands out of seams as it cures.
 A deck application is more critical than; say a cradle, so it has not been tested.